 photo shooting, therefore, I have changed to sea creatures.

-GS: Do you appreciate how your work has been embraced by the Extreme Film Community?
+AR: Do you appreciate how your work has been embraced by the Extreme Film Community?

 DA: Yes, I am really pleasure to enter the community.

-GS: How did you come up with the idea of using sea creatures and insects in your work?
+AR: How did you come up with the idea of using sea creatures and insects in your work?

 DA: I am always thinking care of female genital, so, I am always going to fish and creature shop and